 Martin J. Ball [+–]

-Dr Ball has authored and edited 32 books, 47 contributions to collections and over ninety refereed articles in academic journals.
+Dr Ball has authored and edited over 35 books, 50 contributions to collections and 100 refereed articles in academic journals.
 He has also presented at conferences around the world.
-He is co-editor of the journal Clinical Linguistics and Phonetics (Taylor & Francis), and the Journal of Interactional Research in Communication Disorders (Equinox); and of the book series Communication Disorders across Languages (Multilingual Matters), and Language and Speech Disorders (Psychology Press).
+He is co-editor of the journal Clinical Linguistics and Phonetics (Taylor & Francis); and of the book series Studies in Phonetics and Phonology (Equinox), Communication Disorders across Languages (Multilingual Matters), and Language and Speech Disorders (Psychology Press).
 His main research interests include sociolinguistics, clinical phonetics and phonology, and the linguistics of Welsh.
-He has been President of the International Clinical Phonetics and Linguistics Association; he is an honorary Fellow of the UK Royal College of Speech and Language Therapists, and a Fellow of the Learned Society of Wales, and of the Royal Society of Arts.
-His most recent books are Handbook of Qualitative Research in Communication Disorders (co-edited with Nicole Müller and Ryan Nelson, Psychology Press, 2014) and Research Methods in Clinical Linguistics and Phonetics: A Practical Guide. (co-edited with N. Müller, Wiley-Blackwell, 2013).
+He has been President of the International Clinical Phonetics and Linguistics Association; he is an honorary Fellow of the UK Royal College of Speech and Language Therapists, and a Fellow of the Learned Society of Wales.
+His most recent books are Principles of Clinical Phonology (Routledge, 2016) and Challenging Sonority (co-edited with N. Müller, Equinox, 2016).

 Laurie Bauer Victoria University of Wellington Dani Byrd University of Southern California Fred Cummins University College Dublin Jacques Durand Université de Toulouse-Le Mirail Diamandis Gafos Potsdam University & Haskins Laboratories (USA) Louis Goldstein Haskins Laboratories, & University of Southern California Jennifer Hay University of Canterbury Marianne Pouplier University of Munich Daniel Recasens Universitat Autònoma de Barcelona Niels Schiller Leiden University